akeimo-a/AVC_Robot/README.md

 # Week 6 Checklist

-- [ ] Tim Mo: Create and check a ticklist for hardware (End of hardware)
+- [x] Tim Mo: Create and check a ticklist for hardware (End of hardware)
 - [ ] Software: Start the code on getting the avc past the right angle turns E.G get the robat around to B-
 - [x] Software: Reach B-!!
 - [x] Rohullah: Battrie Mount Finished.
-- [ ] Everybody: Brain storm ideas for exterior
+- [x] Everybody: Brain storm ideas for exterior

-# Week 7 Checklist

-Final Exam for 101 so less work will be done this week
-- [ ] At this stage dont know: Create and attach exterior.
-- [ ]
-- [ ]
+- [x] finish implementing P of Pid